 - The Historic Center of Rome

 All within the city walls of Rome is UNESCO protected property.
-Main attractions include the Colosseum, Fontana di Trevi, the Roman Forum, the Mausoleums of Augustus and Hadrian, the Pantheon, and the Column of Marcus Aurelius.
+The main attractions include the Colosseum, Fontana di Trevi, the Roman Forum, the Mausoleums of Augustus and Hadrian, the Pantheon, and the Column of Marcus Aurelius.

 I was just there last week on a long layover.
-Long layovers are great if you love to travel, unlike what all those who complain about them seem to think… there are worse things in life then spending a day strolling through Rome like I did right😜?
+Long layovers are great if you love to travel, unlike what all those who complain about them seem to think… there are worse things in life than spending a day strolling through Rome like I did, right ??

 Especially since in this case the deal’s longer layover meant my flights from Montreal to South Africa cost me $550 roundtrip instead of $1,000 or more!!!